September 02, 2020 8 min read 7 Comments

 Keeping clean is obviously important, but washing your hair too often can actually strip it of valuable oils, which can cause dryness.
 Therefore, washing your hair every day isn’t always the best idea.

-And while we’re on the subject, if you shouldn’t wash your hair every day, how often should you wash it?
+And while we’re on the subject, if you shouldn’t wash your it every day, how often should you wash your hair?
 It really depends on your natural hair type and texture, the products you use, and overall lifestyle.
-Read on to find out more.
+Read on to find out more hair washing tips.

 Before delving in, let’s look at exactly what shampoo actually does in our hair.